mwmckenzie/PsaGameModelIntegration/docs/pages/discussionPointsSummary.md

 ### Potential Approaches

-- The transmission rate probability could be modified by a factor of the proportional to the number of susceptible persons within the total population
+- The transmission rate probability could be modified by a factor of the proportion of susceptible persons within the total population
 - To begin with, we could test a linear model of susceptible availability to apply against the transmission opportunities
 - This number could have an exponential parameter that would further allow for modeling population density factors
 - An exponential paramater > 0 and < 1 for higher density populations, and > 1 for lower density (that might be backwards...)